Baldur's Gate: Siege of Dragonspear

 Baldur's Gate: Siege of Dragonspear is an expansion pack for the role-playing video game Baldur's Gate: Enhanced Edition developed and published by Beamdog.
-The expansion is the first new original content to the Baldur's Gate series released after more than 10 years, and its plot takes place between the events of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
+The expansion was the first new original content to the Baldur's Gate series released after more than 10 years, and its plot takes place between the events of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
 Gameplay remained similar to Baldur's Gate: Enhanced Edition, although a class, companions and areas have been added.
-Siege of Dragonspear received mixed to positive reviews by video game publications who appreciated the return to the franchise after a long hiatus.
+Siege of Dragonspear received mixed reviews by video game publications who appreciated the return to the franchise after a long hiatus.
 It received backlash from some consumers who criticized the general quality of the writing and the introduction of a transgender non-playable character.

 Gameplay

 Like Baldur's Gate: Enhanced Edition, Siege of Dragonspear follows the rules of the 2nd Edition Advanced Dungeons & Dragons, licensed by Wizards of the Coast.